 'Orangerie, Palace Gardens, Versailles.'

 Overlooked by the Château, the Orangerie - with its wide space and pure lines and dating from 1686 - is one of the crowning achievements of architect Jules Hardouin-Mansart.
-It consists of a central vaulted gallery 150 metres long, prolonged by two side galleries located under the stairways of the Cent-Marches.
 The Orangerie Parterre covers no less than three hectares.
 In the reign of Louis XIV it was decorated with sculptures now kept in the Louvre museum.
 Consisting of six sections of lawn and a circular pool, in the summer it features 1,055 trees in wooden boxes, mostly orange trees, but palm trees, oleanders, pomegranate trees and eugenias as well.
-They spend the winter inside the building.
-Photo Paul Smit.
+They spend the winter inside.